splunk/observability-workshop/content/en/other/10-oncall/_index.md

 Most attendees will be able to connect to the workshop by using SSH from their Mac or Linux device.

-To use SSH, open a terminal on your system and type `ssh ubuntu@x.x.x.x` (replacing x.x.x.x with the IP address found in your welcome e-mail).
+To use SSH, open a terminal on your system and type `ssh splunk@x.x.x.x` (replacing x.x.x.x with the IP address found in your welcome e-mail).

 ![ssh login](images/ssh-1.png)